Montserrat

 Sir William Penn, father of Pennsylvaania's founder, lead a joint Anglo-Chomro-Scots force in May of 1655 with General Robert Venables, and seized the island.
 Penn was shrewd.
 He invited Privateers to base themselves on the island in order to help deter a Castilian reconquest.
 Sure enough, the Castilians rushed from their main base of Cuba the next year to strike back and regain their lost islands, but the three nations were prepared.
 The Battle of Ocho Ríos in 1657 and the Battle of Río Nôvo in 1658 were resounding victories for the pan-British forces.
 Admiral Robert Blake defeated the Castilian West Indian Fleet at both battles.
 Serious colonization efforts began in 1661, but formal possession was only granted upon the signing of the Treaty of Madrid in the year 1670.

-This is how Kemr received its first Caribbean possessions of Greg e Chaicoes, the Caiman Islands, and the tiny island of Montserrat.
+This is how Kemr received its first Caribbean possessions of Greg e Chaicoes, the Caiman Islands, the Bahamas, and the tiny island of Montserrat.
 Christopher Columbus named the island "Montserrat" after the Virgin of Montserrat when he passed it in 1493 without landing.
 The Caribs had no permanent base on the island, although they were highly mobile and made constant landings on it during this time period, even giving it a name: Alliouagana (meaning 'Land of the Prickly Bush').
 When the Castilians awarded the island to Kemr in 1670, it was more or less uninhabited.
 Carib voyages stopped making landfall after the Kemrese sent its first wave of colonists.

 The Kemrese had a problem.
 They did not have enough experience with colonization to be able to build a Caribbean sugar colony from the start.
 They knew that.
 Their track record with setting up colonies on the North American mainland was not great.
 Prydain New failed horribly and barely anyone survived.
 Ter Mair was only 22 years old upon the first British ships landing in the Caribbean in 1655 and its viability was by no means proven, nor its continued existence by any means guaranteed.
 Meanwhile, rogue Irish merchants had decades of experience in the Caribbean and Irish missionaries were in the Americas almost since its discovery.
 Irish clergymen sailed with Portuguese forces to the New World in the 1520's.
 Some fringe historians for this reason even believe that the Portuguese name for their colony, "Brasil," came from the Irish phrase "Í Bres," with "Í" meaning "island" in Old Irish and "Bres" meaning "beauty," or "might."
 It's actually more likely for the Portuguese word for ember "brasa," because the main export, brazilwood, has wood as red as glowing embers of a fire, but it makes for a good story.
 Two brother monk-priests, Tomás & Chuan Farrell (Tomás & Seaghán Uí Fhearghail) sailed up the Riu da Pllata in 1536 to chart the area for the Crown of Aragon.
 In 1577, Tomás Mac Fithcheallaigh arrived in the settlement of Piratininga, better known today as São Paulo.
 He was one of the key figures in the founding of the Jesuit missions.
 More relevantly, Anglo-Irish from Osraighe worked with the tolerant Dutch state in Guyana in 1608, even playing a role in the foundation of Claeszoonstad.
 Four years later, those settlers established a colony of their own, known as Tauregue, located at the mouth of the Amazon river.
 There, English, Dutch, French, Tuscan, Sephardic Jewish, & Portuguese settlements existed in an uneasy truce.
 These European settlers were known to help one another since eking out a living from the harsh rainforests was nigh impossible.
 The colonists of different nations learned from one other.
 Solidarity & mutual aid were necessary for survival.
 Most of what these forts produced was tobacco, dye, and lumber.
 Tauregue received a second group of settlers in 1620 led by Rogerio Mac an Ultaigh from all over the island, not just from the ranks of the Yola speakers of Osraighe.
 In 1624, Bearnárd Ó'Briain from Tír Boruma, built a fort on the northern banks of the Amazon in an area called Pataui.
 He renamed the place 'Garrán Na Chnó Cócó'—'Grove of Coconuts' in English.
 It was these numerous colonies that dotted the coast where the Amazon met the Atlantic that made the Irish instrumental in the foundation of just about all of Kemr's colonies and thus indirectly gave birth to Montserrat.
 Once again, the Kemrese occupiers needed the help of their colonial subjects beyond the centuries of tax collection and manpower.